Sameer0820/Video-Streaming-App/Readme.md

 ## 🚧 Project Status

-### The project is complete but new features and improvements are can be added gradually.
+### The project is complete but new features and improvements can be added gradually.

 ## 🚀 Features